 Professor and Chair, Integrative Biology and Physiology, Neurology, Brain Research Institute University of California, Los Angeles Education Liaison, Center for Duchenne Muscular Dystrophy

-We invite graduate students and postdoctoral fellows to present their research in poster format.
-The top graduate student poster winners will be recognized and presented a travel award.
-The top post-doctoral fellow poster winners will also be recognized and will receive a travel award.
+We invite graduate students and postdoctoral fellows to present their research in a virtual poster format.
+The top graduate student and post-doctoral fellow poster winners will be recognized and presented a travel award.
 Award recipients will be announced at the 4 p.m. poster awards ceremony.

 All presenters must submit an online abstract no later than Friday, February 19, 2021.
 Submit here.

 Abstract submitters will receive a reply within three business days.
 If you do not receive a reply within three business days, contact Jacky Scott at 352-273-6113 or firstname.lastname@example.org.